Sonoma Pinot Noir Day Trip

 Tips

-Visiting two tasting rooms before a late lunch and one or two afterward makes for a pleasant day.
-You can break the tasting up with a little shopping along the plaza.
-If it’s open, a quick peek into historic Sonoma Mission, just north of the square, is also diverting, and several restaurants worth investigating border it.
-Downtown Sonoma lies 45 miles north of San Francisco, making this an easy day trip from the City by the Bay.
-You can extend your visit at lodgings facing or near the plaza that range from inns and apartments to resortlike spreads.
+Visit two tasting rooms before a late lunch and one or two after for a pleasant day.
+Break up your tastings with shopping along the plaza.
+A quick peek into the historic Sonoma Mission and related buildings north of the square is diverting, and several worthwhile restaurants border it.
+Downtown Sonoma is 45 miles north of San Francisco, making it an easy day trip from the City by the Bay.
+Extend your stay at plaza-area lodgings, including inns, apartments, and resortlike spreads.

 Reservations

-Reservations are required at all five tasting rooms.
-For sessions that involve food, book at least 48 hours ahead of your visit.
+Reservations are recommended at all five tasting rooms.
+For food-related sessions, book at least 48 hours in advance.

 Timing